Putin says Russian protesters seeking to sow chaos

 PARAMOUNT LEADER

-Putin, who polls show is Russia's most popular politician, said that he had a solid agenda which included modernization of the $1.9 trillion economy and strengthening of defense.
+Putin, who polls show is Russia's most popular politician, said that he had a solid agenda which included modernisation of the $1.9 trillion economy and strengthening of defence.

 He said protesters were trying to undermine the legitimacy of the parliamentary vote and called for a transparent presidential election.